Landlord and Tenant Disputes

 Identify and Complain about Housing Discrimination

-Housing discrimination happens when a housing provider acts in a way that blocks someone from renting or buying housing because of their
+Housing discrimination happens when a housing provider gets in the way of a person renting or buying housing because of their

 A housing provider that discriminates against someone could be a landlord or a real estate management company.
-It could also be a lending institution like a bank or other organization that is an important part of acquiring a home.
+It could also be a lending institution like a bank or other organization that aids in the homebuying process.

 The Fair Housing Act does not specifically prohibit discrimination based on sexual orientation or gender identity.
-But discrimination against someone who is lesbian, gay, bisexual, or transgender (LGBT) may still be in violation of the Act or other state or local regulations.
-If you think you've been discriminated against for these reasons, file a complaint as described above, or e-mail HUD at LGBTFairhousing@hud.gov with general questions about LGBT housing issues.
+But discrimination against someone who is lesbian, gay, bisexual, transgender, or queer (LGBTQ) may still be in violation of the Act or other state or local regulations.
+If you think you've been discriminated against based on sexual orientation or gender identity, file a complaint as described above.

 Ask a real person any government-related question for free.
 They'll get you the answer or let you know where to find it.